umbraco/UmbracoDocs/umbraco-cms/reference/scheduling.md

 ---
-versionFrom: 9.0.0
+versionFrom: 11.0.0
-versionTo: 10.0.0
 meta.title: Scheduling with hosted services in Umbraco meta.Description: Use hosted services to run a background task
 ---

 # Scheduling with RecurringHostedServiceBase

-In Umbraco 9 it is possible to run recurring code using a hosted service.
+In Umbraco 9+ it is possible to run recurring code using a hosted service.
 Below is a complete example showing how to create and register a hosted service that will regularly empty out the recycle bin every five minutes.

 {% hint style="warning" %}
 Be aware you may or may not want this hosted service code to run on all servers, if you are using Load Balancing with multiple servers, see [load balancing documentation](../fundamentals/setup/server-setup/load-balancing/) for more information